drug-design/course/docs/chapters/protein-structure.md

 ### Mixed &alpha; &#38; &beta; Super-Secondary Structures

-Representative &alpha;/&beta;-super-secondary structures are described in the following pages.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/mixed-alpha-amp-beta-super-secondary-structures-e84722fd'><i class='fa fa-play' aria-hidden='true'></i></button>Representative &alpha;/&beta;-super-secondary structures are described in the following pages.
 The super-secondary structures are represented by both their 2D schematic topological arrangement and their 3D architecture.

 ![](https://media.drugdesign.org/course/protein-structure/9_5_0_0_1.png){: loading=lazy }
 #### &beta;-&alpha;-&beta; Motif

-The "&beta;-&alpha;-&beta;" super-secondary structure consists of a &beta;-strand-loop-&alpha;-helix-loop-&beta;-strand.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/beta-alpha-beta-motif-dd53cb0b'><i class='fa fa-play' aria-hidden='true'></i></button>The "&beta;-&alpha;-&beta;" super-secondary structure consists of a &beta;-strand-loop-&alpha;-helix-loop-&beta;-strand.
 This motif connects two parallel strands and is found in  proteins that have parallel &beta;-sheets.
 The three secondary structure elements are tightly packed and create a hydrophobic core.
 The loop regions in the motif can vary in length from one residue to more than 100 residues.
 The &beta;-&alpha;-&beta; motif is almost always found with a right-handed fold.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer